 Description

-Bridge over ornamental canal Mid/late C18 with reused C17 balustrade.
-Limestone ashlar, 3 shallow segmental arches, with low cutwaters; flanked by horizontally rusticated approaches.
-5 bay parapets of square moulded balusters with a panelled pier between each bay.
-Similar balusters appear in a drawing of the east prospect of Deene Hall c.1746 by William Brasier.
-(The gardens of Deene Hall are included at grade II in the HBMCE County Register of Parks and Gardens of Special historic interest in England; Deene Hall, Guide Book)
+The bridge located approximately 80 meters southeast of Deene Hall is a structure from the mid to late 18th century, featuring a reused 17th-century balustrade.
+It is constructed from limestone ashlar and has three shallow segmental arches with low cutwaters.
+The bridge is flanked by horizontally rusticated approaches and has five bay parapets made of square moulded balusters, with a panelled pier between each bay.
+Similar balusters can be seen in a drawing of the east prospect of Deene Hall from around 1746 by William Brasier.
+The gardens of Deene Hall are listed at grade II in the Historic England Register of Parks and Gardens of Special Historic Interest in England.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.